 Digital Technology and Innovations ICD201

 in the Changing World

 Grade 10 Open

+Learn to design and program computer games using industry leading game development software.
 This course helps students develop cutting-edge digital technology and computer programming skills that will support them in contributing to and leading the global economic, scientific and societal innovations of tomorrow.
 Students will learn and apply coding concepts and skills to build hands-on projects and investigate artificial intelligence, cybersecurity, and other emerging digital technologies that connect to a wide range of fields and careers.
-Using critical thinking skills with a focus on digital citizenship, students will investigate the appropriate use and development of the digital technologies that they encounter every day, as well as the benefits and limitations of these technologies.
+Using critical thinking skills with a focus on digital technologies that they encounter every day, as well as the benefits and limitations of these technologies.

-Introduction to Computer Science ICS3U1 Grade 11 University
+Introduction to Computer Science

+ICS3U1 University

 This course introduces students to computer science through the study of computer games.
 Students will design games using industry-standard programming tools and by applying the software development life-cycle model.
-They will also write and use subprograms within computer programs and develop creative solutions for various types of programs and games as their understanding of computer science grows.
+They will also write and use sub-programs within computer programs and develop creative solutions for various types of programs and games as their understanding of computer science grows.
 They will also explore emerging research in computer science, and global career trends in computer-related fields.

-Computer Science ICS4U1 Grade 12 University
+Computer Science Grade 12

+ICS4U1 University

-This course enables students to further develop knowledge and skills in computer science.
+This course enables students to further develop knowledge and skills in computer science through the study of computer games.
 Students will use modular design principles to create complex and fully documented programs, according to industry standards.
 Student teams will manage a large software development project, from planning through to project review.
 Students will also analyze algorithms for effectiveness.
 They will investigate ethical issues in computing and further explore environmental issues, emerging technologies, and computer-related careers.

-Prerequisite: ISC3U1
+Prerequisite: ICS3U1